 Seven 'foundational principles' of privacy by design have been established by The Information & Privacy Commissioner of Ontario (IPC).
 They are:

-● Maintain visibility and transparency – keep it open: Processes and operations should be visible and transparent to users and providers, giving reassurance that data is being treated in compliance with regulations and best practice.
+Maintain visibility and transparency: Processes and operations should be visible and transparent to users and providers, giving reassurance that data is being treated in compliance with regulations and best practice.

-● Respect user privacy – keep it user-centric: And finally, privacy by design should always design systems and processes in the interests of the user, with privacy defaults, appropriate notice and user-friendly options.
+Respect user privacy – keep things user-centric: And finally, privacy by design should always design systems and processes in the interests of the user, with privacy defaults, appropriate notice and user-friendly options.